마사지

 Intrinsic Aging

-Intrinsic aging refers to the natural aging process that occurs internally within the body.
-It is primarily driven by genetic factors and is influenced by hormonal changes and metabolic processes.
-Several key factors contribute to intrinsic aging:
+Intrinsic aging refers to the natural aging process that takes place inside our bodies.
+It’s caused by genetic influences as well as hormonal fluctuations and metabolic processes, with several key contributors that contribute to intrinsic aging:

 Collagen and Elastic Fiber Degradation

-As mentioned earlier, the degradation of collagen and elastic fibers in the dermis is a hallmark of aging skin.
-Over time, the production of these structural proteins decreases, leading to the loss of skin firmness and elasticity.
-This can result in the formation of wrinkles and fine lines.
+As noted previously, degradation of collagen and elastic fibers in the dermis is one of the hallmarks of aging skin.
+Over time, production of these structural proteins decreases, leading to loss of firmness and elasticity resulting in wrinkles or fine lines forming on your complexion.

 Thinner Epidermis